Hewlbern/fastapiGraphqlService/README.md

-# Example FastAPI and Graphql
+# Example FastAPI and GraphQL

-This is an example project that showcases a microservice built with FastAPI and Strawberry-GraphQL.
+This project showcases a microservice built with FastAPI and Strawberry-GraphQL.

+To run the service in a Docker container, use the following command:

-## Running
+## Running the Service

-### In Docker
+### With Docker

+To run the service in a Docker container, use the following command:

 ```sh
 docker-compose up web
 ```

-or to run cleanly (it takes longer):
+If you'd like to run the service with a clean slate, use the following commands:

 ```sh
 docker-compose down